 Sakiko Ikoma

 Senior Researcher

-Sakiko Ikoma is a senior researcher at AIR.
-She provides technical assistance for the National Center for Education Statistics (NCES).
-She leads multiple research projects focused on analyzing large-scale assessment data, such as the National Assessment of Educational Progress (NAEP), the High School Longitudinal Study (HSLS), and the Program for International Student Assessment (PISA).
+Sakiko Ikoma, Ph.D. is a senior researcher at AIR.
+Her primary responsibilities include statistical and technical assistance for the National Center for Education Statistics (NCES).
+She has worked closely with NCES to develop and review statistical analysis reports for the National Assessment of Educational Progress (NAEP) and led research projects focused on analyzing large-scale assessment data, such as NAEP, the High School Longitudinal Study, the Program for International Student Assessment, the National Teacher and Principal Survey, and the Teaching and Learning International Survey.

-Dr. Ikoma’s area of expertise is the sociology of education, especially regarding professionalization of teaching, school climate, professional learning communities (PLCs), teacher quality, academic resilience, homework, and credentialism and meritocracy.
-Using NAEP, she has led studies that analyzed characteristics of students who perform below NAEP Basic as well as a study that examined academic resilience focusing on high-performing students who are eligible for the National School Lunch Program (NSLP).
-Regarding research related to teachers, her authored chapter in the International Handbook of Teacher Quality and Policy examined sociological theories of the teaching profession and historical contexts of professionalization of teaching in the U.S. She also conducted data analyses and co-authored a federal report, Certification status and experience of U.S. public school teachers: Variations across student subgroups (NCES 2017-056).
-Currently, she provides NCES with technical and content support to organize a teacher survey framework regarding the NCES data collection of K-12 teachers and teaching.
+Dr. Ikoma’s area of expertise is the sociology of education, especially regarding professionalization of teaching, school climate, professional learning communities, teacher quality, academic resilience, homework, and credentialism and meritocracy.
+Using NAEP, she has led studies that analyzed characteristics of students who perform below NAEP Basic.
+Regarding research related to teachers, she authored a chapter in the International Handbook of Teacher Quality and Policy that examined sociological theories of the teaching profession and historical contexts of professionalization of teaching in the U.S. For the University of North Carolina Educator Quality Research Initiative, she contributed to the development and implementation of self-administered questionnaires and focus groups to assess the needs of beginning teachers.
+She also conducted data analyses and co-authored a federal report, Certification status and experience of U.S. public school teachers: Variations across student subgroups (NCES 2017-056).
+In addition, she has actively engaged in multiple NCES center wide activities to help NCES identify critical issues on K-12 schools and teachers and enhance potential collaboration across different NCES surveys.

-Prior to her graduate study in the U.S., Dr. Ikoma taught mathematics, science, and English to middle and high school students for eight years in Tokyo, Japan.
+Dr. Ikoma is a certified Project Management Professional.
+Prior to her graduate study in the U.S., she has taught mathematics, science, and English to middle and high school students for eight years in Tokyo, Japan.

+Sakiko Ikoma